x140l1n/SPACE-INVADERS-GDX/README.md

 # SPACE-INVADERS-GDX
-Space invaders created with the library libGDX.
+Space invaders created with the library libGDX.<br/>
 Supported platforms: Android and Windows.